Virtual Journey – Paris: The African American Experience

 Over a century has passed since The Harlem Hellfighters crossed the Seine, and Black Americans are still leaving their mark on Paris.
 From the wave of Black musicians and philosophers such as Miles Davis and James Baldwin in the 1960s to the contemporary experience of Black expats like Jake Lamar who currently call Paris home, the African American experience in Paris is still an evolving story.

 Black musicians defined the sound of Paris in the 60s.
-Watch this incredible Miles Davis concert from 1969 that will transport you to a happening jazz club in the heart of the city.
+Listen to this incredible Miles Davis concert from 1969 that will transport you to a happening jazz club in the heart of the city.

-Best-selling author and Black expat, Jake Lamar, shares his thoughts on the great Richard Wright.
+Best-selling author and Black expat Jake Lamar shares his thoughts on the great Richard Wright and reads a passage from Wright's memoir, Black Boy.
 Jake is also a guest speaker on our Paris: The African-American Experience journey!

 Black power-couple Jay-Z and Beyoncé added their mark on Paris when they filmed their music video "APE***T" for their joint album EVERYTHING IS LOVE at the famed Louvre.
 Learn more about all of the artwork featured in their project on this curated tour.